-We aim to develop teachers whose vision, imagination and professionalism takes them beyond the realities of current educational policy, and encourage them to continually seek to evolve new and better models of practice.
+Goldsmiths’ Department of Design leads the Subject Studies module of this programme.
+The curriculum includes working with materials and processes across the conventional material areas for Design & Technology, unified by the subject of Design and the development of designing capability.
+Our aim is to develop teachers whose vision, imagination and professionalism takes them beyond the realities of current approaches, and encourages them to continually seek to evolve new and better models of practice.

 You’ll spend a minimum of 120 days in school which will be divided into two block school experiences.
 These will allow you to develop a broad understanding of the role of the teacher in contrasting settings.
-You will also spend the equivalent of 8 weeks in University, with a mix of lectures and small group seminars which are designed to support you in developing a strong and confident knowledge of your subject area.
+You will also spend the equivalent of 8 weeks in University, with a mix of lectures and small group seminars designed to support you in developing a strong and confident knowledge of your subject area.
 This module is assessed across years 1 and 2.

 For further details :PGCE Design & Technology